KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt to access a file that does not exist on disk fails.

-    throw [System.IO.FileNotFoundException]::New("an attempt to access a file that does not exist on disk fails.")
+    throw [System.IO.FileNotFoundException]::New('an attempt to access a file that does not exist on disk fails.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.FileNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.FileNotFoundException.aspx)